 Electric tangential honey extractors

 Buying an electric honey extractor is an important step for a beekeeper.
-It increases efficiency in your apiary.
-While the electric honey extractor is running, you can keep uncapping the honey super frames or brood box frames you’re extracting.
+It brings more efficiency to your apiary.
+While the electric honey extractor is running, you can continue uncapping the honey super frames or brood box frames for the batch you’re extracting.
 With a honey extractor, it’s important to consider your needs.
-As a rule with a honey extractor – and that’s tip one – price reflects quality.
-We offer various extractors where you can expect the price to depend on size, finish, robustness, and sometimes motor power.
-If you only have a few hives and want to extract a few times per year, yet still want an electric honey extractor, a small budget will often do.
-But if children are watching during extraction and you want more safety, you’ll often move into a higher price bracket.
+As a rule of thumb with a honey extractor – and that’s tip one – price reflects quality.
+We offer various extractors where you can expect the price to depend on size, finish, sturdiness, and sometimes motor power.
+Do you only have a few hives and plan to extract a few times a year, but still want an electric honey extractor?
+Then you can often get by on a small budget.
+But if children are watching while you extract and you want more safety, you’ll often end up in a slightly higher price segment.

 Tips to consider when buying an electric honey extractor